-- Keep the Case Manager and Employer informed of progress and report changes in capacity for work immediately. - Adhere to the capabilities listed on the Certificate of Capacity as recommended by their Nominated Treating Doctor (or appropriately qualified persons) both at work and away from the workplace. - Report any issues with the Injury Management Plan or Suitable Employment provided immediately to the Employer, Case Manager and if required the Workplace Rehabilitation Provider. - Attend relevant appointments with Medical Practitioners, Treatment Providers and Workplace Rehabilitation Providers for any medical examinations or assessments arranged. - Actively participate in assessments for the determination of capacity for work. - Seek suitable employment with an alternative Employer if medical evidence and/or certified capacity does not support a return to pre-injury duties. - Contact their Case Manager before starting any new treatment or requesting payment for medical services, to seek approval that it is reasonably necessary if required (noting some services are preapproved).
+- Keep the Case Manager and Employer informed of progress and report changes in capacity for work immediately. - Provide a certificate of capacity every 28 days or as agreed with us - Adhere to the capabilities listed on the Certificate of Capacity as recommended by their Nominated Treating Doctor (or appropriately qualified persons) both at work and away from the workplace. - Report any issues with the Injury Management Plan or Suitable Employment provided immediately to the Employer, Case Manager and if required the Workplace Rehabilitation Provider. - Attend relevant appointments with Medical Practitioners, Treatment Providers and Workplace Rehabilitation Providers for any medical examinations or assessments arranged. - Actively participate in assessments for the determination of capacity for work. - Seek suitable employment with an alternative Employer if medical evidence and/or certified capacity does not support a return to pre-injury duties. - Contact their Case Manager before starting any new treatment or requesting payment for medical services, to seek approval that it is reasonably necessary if required (noting some services are preapproved).